utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/creating-output-displays.md

 **URL** - Shows a hyperlink to the URL that's connected to the input.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124dc8c224290033fcb098)

-**Image** - Shows an image from a URL that is connected to the input.
+**Image** - Shows an image from a URL that's connected to the input.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124e997221e9003a7a510c)

 **Video** - Shows a video from a URL that is connected to the input and enables it to be played.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124f65c224290033fcb09b)